-The government’s view is that Brexit will not affect Irish citizens at all.
-On 21 June 2018 the government published details of its plan to offer settled status to EU citizens who currently live in the United Kingdom.
-It confirmed the government’s position that Irish citizens have a general right to live in the United Kingdom which is entirely separate to their rights as EU citizens:
+The UK government’s policy is that Brexit will not affect Irish citizens at all.
+Other European citizens have to apply for a new “settled status” or risk losing their right to live and work in the UK after it leaves the European Union.
+But the government’s position is that Irish people have a general right to live in the United Kingdom which is entirely separate to their rights as EU citizens:

 1/ As this has come up again, here is my explanation (originally from 31 July 2017) of why the Ireland Act 1949 is insufficient to guarantee a special immigration status for Irish citizens in the UK.